-Edward Paul Abbey (January 29, 1927 – March 14, 1989) was an American author and essayist noted for his advocacy of environmental issues, criticism of public land policies, and anarchist political views.
-His best-known works include the novel The Monkey Wrench Gang, which has been cited as an inspiration by radical environmental groups, and the non-fiction work Desert Solitaire.DbPedia
+Edward Paul Abbey (January 29, 1927 – March 14, 1989) was an American author and essayist noted for his advocacy of environmental issues and criticism of public land policies.
+His best-known works include the novel The Monkey Wrench Gang, which has been cited as an inspiration by environmental and eco-terrorist groups, and the non-fiction work Desert Solitaire.DbPedia

 Commemorated on 1 plaque

 Edward Abbey.
 Author and defender of wilderness, most famous for his two books Desert Solitaire and The Monkey Wrench Gang.
 Born in Indiana, Pa., in 1927, Abbey grew up in and around the village of Home.
 Although he moved to the western U.S. in 1948, books such as Appalachian Wilderness, The Journey Home, and The Fool's Progress describe his native county, where he learned to love nature.
 Abbey died in Tucson, Arizona, in 1989.

 at Rocky Glen Inn, 132 Rt.
 119, Home, PA, United States where they lived (1927-1948)